 The more relevant your skills are to the job you want, the more attention you'll attract.
 Describe the skills that you have acquired in the course of paid work, volunteer experiences, internships and even hobbies.

-To find out what skills are associated with a specific job, see the Labour Market Information (LMI Online) website.
+To find out what skills are associated with a specific job, see the Exploring trades and occupations page.

 Your work experience